 Medicare Advantage and how benchmark changes ripple through plan benefits

 Beneficiaries weighing traditional Medicare against Medicare Advantage should compare total expected costs, not just premiums.
-Many MA plans advertise $0 monthly premiums beyond the standard Part B amount, but they impose copays, prior-authorization requirements, and network restrictions that can add up quickly for people with chronic conditions or specialists outside the plan’s network.
+Many MA plans advertise $0 monthly premiums beyond the standard Part B amount, but they impose copays, prior-authorization requirements, and network restrictions that can add up quickly for those with chronic conditions or specialists outside the plan’s network.

 Help for lower-income beneficiaries